Australia Data Privacy Laws: Privacy Act 1988, APPs & 2025-2026 Reforms

 The Office of the Australian Information Commissioner (OAIC) is the independent statutory agency responsible for privacy regulation at the federal level.
 It administers the Privacy Act and oversees compliance by APP entities.

 The OAIC has broad powers.
-It can conduct investigations on its own initiative or in response to complaints.
+It can conduct investigations on its own initiative (own motion investigations) or in response to complaints.
 It can accept enforceable undertakings, make determinations, seek injunctions, and pursue civil penalty proceedings in the Federal Court.
+From December 2024, the OAIC also gained the power to issue infringement notices for breaches of core obligations such as failing to maintain a compliant privacy policy, with penalties of up to AUD 66,000 per contravention.

 2025-2026 Regulatory Priorities

-- Rebalancing power asymmetries: Targeting sectors and technologies that compromise individual rights, including advertising technology, artificial intelligence, and excessive data collection and retention.
+- Rebalancing power asymmetries: Targeting sectors and technologies that compromise individual rights, including advertising technology, artificial intelligence systems, and excessive data collection and retention practices.

-- New and emerging technologies: Particular scrutiny of facial recognition technology (FRT), biometric scanning, surveillance technologies in apps and vehicles, and smart devices.
+- New and emerging technologies: Particular scrutiny of facial recognition technology, biometric scanning in licensed venues and retail, surveillance technologies embedded in apps and vehicles, and smart devices.

-- High-risk sectors: Privacy practices in rental and property, healthcare (pharmacies), licensed venues, car dealerships, and second-hand dealers.
+- High-risk sectors: Privacy practices in rental and property platforms, healthcare (particularly pharmacies), licensed venues, car dealerships, and second-hand dealers.

 First-Ever Privacy Compliance Sweep

 In January 2026, the OAIC launched its inaugural privacy compliance sweep, reviewing approximately 60 entities across six sectors.
 Entities found with non-compliant privacy policies face compliance notices, infringement notices, and penalties of up to AUD 66,000 per contravention.
-This sweep represents a shift toward proactive enforcement rather than waiting for complaints or breaches.
+This sweep represents a deliberate shift toward proactive enforcement rather than waiting for complaints or breach reports.

 Penalties and Enforcement